Meru Betiri National Park: Vegetation

 The rare parasitic plant Rafflesia zollingeriana was rediscovered in Meru Betiri NP.

 Fauna

 The park provides habitat for many other protected animals, including 29 species of mammal and 180 species of bird.
 Among them are the banteng, Javan leopard, wild boar, long-tailed macaque, Sumatran dhole, Javanese flying squirrel, leopard cat, Javan muntjac, and green peafowl.
-The beaches of the park provide nesting ground for leatherback turtles, hawksbill turtles, green turtles, and olive ridley turtles.
+The beaches of the park provide a nesting ground for leatherback turtles, hawksbill turtles, green turtles, and olive ridley turtles.

 Meru Betiri National Park is known as the last habitat of the Javan tiger (Panthera tigris sondaica) which is now considered extinct, with the last sighting having been recorded in 1976.